jayinfodev/Bakerystoke.us/README.md

-This is a complete langing page which is  created in wordpress
+This is a complete landing page which is  created in wordpress